 Floors will be sanded, and sealed with polyethylene finish in order to keep dust and dirt to a minimum and to ease in maintaining and cleaning all floors.
-Walls will be 5/8 fire code sheet rock, and finished with a washable eggshell paint that is water based and non-flammable.
-Ceilings will be sealed with a non-toxic non-flammable paint, that will be mold and bacteria resistant, and easy to keep maintained and clean.
+Walls will be 26 gage corrugated sheet metal and finished with a washable white paint that is water based and non-flammable.
+Ceilings will be mold and bacteria resistant, and easy to keep maintained and clean.